 A report by Harvard’s Joint Center for Housing Studies estimated that Americans spent about $340 billion on home remodeling projects in 2018.
-This was a 7.5% increase on the 2017 figure.
-With a home being the average person’s biggest asset, it’s only logical that one should dedicate sizable cash on taking care of it.
+This was a 7.5% increase in the 2017 figure.
+With a home being the average person’s biggest asset, it’s only logical that one should dedicate sizable cash to taking care of it.

 Home improvements are a tried and tested path to increasing home value quickly.
 Of course, the degree by which your home’s value will increase following a remodeling or renovation project will depend on various factors including the spaces renovated, the materials used and the quality of design.
 Apply these simple investments to optimize the value of your home.

 Unless your home is falling apart all over, the space you should prioritize your hard-earned repair or remodeling cash is the kitchen.
 During an open house, many buyers will bypass all other rooms and head to the kitchen first.
 Purchase decisions are made or discarded based on how much the kitchen will appeal to the buyer.